-- Your credit history is important, but USDA’s credit standards are flexible.
-A FICO score of 620 or above is required through most USDA-approved lenders.
+- Your credit history is important, and USDA’s credit standards are flexible.
+A minimum FICO score of 620 or above is required through most USDA-approved lenders.

 - Your income and your monthly expenses is evaluated.
 Standard debt-to-income ratios are 29%/41% for USDA Loans.
 These ratios may be exceeded with compensating factors.

 - The subject home must be in a approved rural area and meet USDA property requirements.

 When applying for a USDA home loan, the lender will pull the borrowers credit report from all three credit bureaus.
 This is called a tri-merge credit report.
 The lender then looks at credit scores and the credit history to determine if the applicant is eligible, credit-wise.

 Eligible borrowers must to have a middle credit score of 620 or above with no late housing payments for at least one year.
 If the applicant had a bankruptcy or foreclosure in their past, they must show that an acceptable amount of time has passed since then.

 USDA loan credit requirements use the following conditions for approval: